MultiSafepay/docs/content/my-account/partner-account/about-account-types.md

 Partner accounts act as a parent to affiliated merchant accounts and may charge them.
 For more information, see [Charging affiliates](/account/charging-affiliates/).

-If you currently have a merchant account, contact your account manager to discuss your options.
+If you currently have a merchant account, to discuss your options, email <sales@multisafepay.com>

 If you don't have a MultiSafepay account, [sign up for a partner account](https://merchant.multisafepay.com/signup?partner).